Serggus/public-scripts/nutanix/graphical-api-demo/readme.md

 - Run 'php -S localhost:8000' (change the web server's port, if necessary)
 - Browse to http://localhost:8000/ (and change the port, if you altered it in the previous step)

+## What will it do?

+- Collect some basic info from the CVM IP address you specified
+- Create a couple of PNG files in {app_home}/ajax/charts that show SSD & HDD utilisation

+## Updates

+2015.04.15

+- Text storage removed
+- Graphs added to show SSD and HDD tier usage vs capacity
+- More of a 'dashboard' look, with high-level configuration info in the top panel

+## Testing

+This demo has been tested using NOS versions from 4.1 to 4.1.2.
+It does *not* work with NOS 4.0.x anymore.
+Sorry.